thomasdunlap/Autonomous-Vehicle-HOG-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Vehicles near each other tend to be classified as one object instead of two.
+* Vehicles near each other tend to be classified as one object instead of two.

-Will probably fail if car looks significantly different from vehicles in the training set.
-Also, a motocycle is technically a vehicle, and that probably would not get picked up.
+* The pipeline will probably fail if car looks significantly different from vehicles in the training set.
+For instance, a motorcycle is technically a vehicle, but it is different looking enough where my classifier may have difficulty recognize one.

-There are some false positives when the winders interpret the guard rails as an obstacle.
-The most important thing is not having false positives in the roadway.

-If a car was traveling with something tied to it's roof, or bicycles on the back of it the classifier may have difficulty.
+* If a car was traveling with something tied to it's roof, or bicycles on the back of it the classifier may have difficulty.
 If it's towing something that doesn't look like a vehicle.

+* There are some false positives when the sliding windows interpret the guard rails or trees as vehicles.
+This is not horrible, because you would want your car to avoid guard rails and trees, but they obviously aren't vehicles.

-distant cars weren't picked up, which makes sense because they take up fewer pixels and would have less detailed gradients.
-Also, in practice, it is not overly necessary to recognize objects that are not close enough to cause a collision.
+* Distant cars get lost once briefly, which makes sense because they take up fewer pixels and would have less detailed gradients.
+Again, in practice, it may not be overly necessary to recognize objects that are not close enough to cause a collision.

+### Future Improvements:

+* Train on multiple types of vehicles (compact, pick up, motorcycle, big rig, etc.), so the classifier doesn't have such a wide number to shapes to identify in the large category that is "Vehicles."

+* I had difficulty getting my sliding windows all the way to the right edge of the images.
+That is something I'd like to improve when not under the time constraints of the end of Term 1.

+* Including xstart and xstop parameters might help `potential_vehicles()` have fewer false positives on the side of the road.